Ibolya Oláh: Early life and career

 Ibolya is of Romani ancestry.
 She was born in Nyíregyháza and grew up in an orphanage in Tiszadob, where she studied vegetable gardening.
 She briefly attended a music school in Budapest but did not finish it.

 She learned to sing and to play the guitar mostly by herself.
 After a few unsuccessful entries at talent contests, she entered the talent show Megasztár (in its first season during 2003/04) and came second after Vera Tóth.
 Her debut album, released in 2004, reached No. 1 on the Hungarian album chart and stayed on the chart for 41 weeks.
 Her second album, released in the following year, was No.2 and her third album No. 4.

+On August 20, 2005, on an celebration ceremony dedicated to Hungary's national holiday, Ibolya Oláh sang Péter Geszti's song, "There is a country, Hungary", which later caused her to face a lot of nationalistic affronts.

 Her main influences are Linda Perry, Alanis Morissette, Pink, Ildikó Keresztes, Guns N' Roses, Rolling Stones, Aerosmith, and Queen.

 In 2014, she competed in the Hungarian national final of the Eurovision Song Contest, in A Dal 2014, with her entry "1 percig sztár" (Star for 1 minute) where she advanced through the first heat but was eliminated in the semi-finals.

 In October 2018, Ibolya released her new album in collaboration with Gábor Presser.
 The album has 28 songs, which include originals as well as poetry made into songs.
 These poems were written by Virág Erdős, Péter Kántor, Lajos Parti Nagy, Zorán Sztevanovity, Dániel Varró, Péter Závada, Szilárd Borbély, Ernő Szép and Endre Fejes.
 The material of the album will be used in a theatre performance.

+After Peter Magyar became Prime Minister of Hungary in May 2026, Ibolya sang the song "Magyarország" on Parliament Square.
+Previously Ibolya was not allowed by Hungarian nationalists to sing the song because she is a Romani; in a 2022 interview she said she would never sing it because she had lost her belief in people and in the possibility of changes.